Dryopteris marginalis: Distribution and habitat

-Dryopteris marginalis has a wide distribution in the northeastern USA.
+Dryopteris marginalis has a wide distribution in the northeastern US.
 It was found for the first time in Minnesota in 1981, and likely was part of the native flora for a long time but overlooked because of its rarity and its close resemblance to related species.
 It is listed as a threatened species in Minnesota, not so much because the species is currently threatened, but because there is only one population found on an east-facing bluff composed of sandstone that is capped with limestone.
 In other parts of its range it is found in woods, on talus-slopes, in rocky areas and walls, on wooded slopes and ravines, and at the edges of woods, streams and roads.

 Cultivation

 Dryopteris marginalis is grown in gardens in part to full shade, it is an evergreen non-spreading fern that forms a vase-shaped clump of leathery, deeply cut fronds.
 It is used in shade gardens, rock gardens, and native plantings.
-There are no serious insect or disease problems that affect it and it is winter hardy in USDA zones 3-8.
+There are no serious insect or disease problems that affect it and it is winter hardy in USDA zones 3–8.

 Dryopteris marginalis is known to form hybrids with 10 other species and some of the hybrids are common, they can be identified by the malformed spores and sori which are not quite on the margins of the leaves.